2011 Green Bay Packers season

-With their record-setting offense, their 15–1 record, and their having home-field advantage throughout the NFC playoffs for the first time since their Super Bowl XXXI win 15 years earlier, the Packers were aiming to repeat as Super Bowl champions and become the first team to win back-to-back titles since the New England Patriots in 2003 and 2004 and the first NFC team to win back-to-back since rival Dallas Cowboys in 1992 and 1993.
-However, the Packers instead became the first team to finish with at least 15 victories and not win a playoff game (a feat that was matched by rival 2024 Detroit Lions), as they were beaten in a shocking upset by the eventual Super Bowl champion New York Giants (who comparatively had a record of just 9–7) by a score of 37–20 at Lambeau Field during the Divisional round of the playoffs.
+With their offense, their 15–1 record, and their having home field advantage throughout the NFC playoffs for the first time since their Super Bowl XXXI win 15 years earlier, the Packers were aiming to repeat as Super Bowl champions and become the first team to win back to back titles since the New England Patriots in 2003 and 2004 and the first NFC team to win back to back since their rival, the Dallas Cowboys, in 1992 and 1993.
+However, the Packers instead became the first team to finish with at least 15 victories and not win a playoff game (a feat that was later matched by their divisional rival, the Detroit Lions, in 2024), as they were beaten in a shocking upset by the eventual Super Bowl champion, the New York Giants (who comparatively had a record of 9–7) by a score of 37–20 at Lambeau Field during the Divisional round of the playoffs.
 The Packers became just the sixth team to win 15 games in the regular season, joining the 1984 San Francisco 49ers, 1985 Chicago Bears, 1998 Minnesota Vikings, 2004 Pittsburgh Steelers and the 2007 New England Patriots, who finished the regular season undefeated at 16–0.
 The Packers became the fourth consecutive team with at least fifteen victories to fail to win the Super Bowl.

+The 2011 Packers were ranked as the 67th greatest NFL team of all time by the NFL on its 100 Greatest Teams list in 2019.